 First, it’s worth mentioning that this is an extremely compact unit with dimensions of 27.5in x 8in.

-However, the small build does have its negative impacts as well.
-For one thing, you don’t get much of a range with the Blink S-R. This electronic skateboard is capable of only seven miles per charge, which, as you’ve seen from our other options on the list, isn’t a ton.
+However, the small build does have negative impacts as well.
+For one thing, you don’t get much of a range with the Blink S-R. This motorized skateboard is capable of a 7-mile range charge, which, as you’ve seen from our other options on the list, isn’t a ton.

 It all boils down to a net positive.
 This small e-skateboard isn’t revolutionizing the industry, but it is treating you to a nice ride at an affordable price.
 You can’t ask too much more than that, right?